Oktoberfest history

 September 26, 1980 must be the saddest day in Oktoberfest history.
 A bomb attack near the main entrance killed 13 people and left over 200 injured.
 Some victims needed both legs amputated.

+It was one of the two deadliest terror attacks on German soil since the World War Two.
 Right-wing extremist Gundolf Köhler, who died in the attack, was named as the only culprit.
 But a debate has raged for decades over whether or not he really acted alone.

 The Oktoberfest wasn’t cancelled that year after the bombing, a move for which the organisers coped a lot of stick for.
+A small memorial was unveiled at the site of the attack in 2008.

-REMEMBER SEPTEMBER: The memorial where the attack happenened in 1980.
-Pic: CC Wikimedia
+oktoberfest-terrorism-memorialREMEMBER SEPTEMBER: The memorial where the attack happened in 1980.

 Oktoberfest today

 The Munich Oktoberfest kicks on strong as a hippo on Red Bull.
 An average Wiesn pumps about €1 billion through Munich’s cash registers and money belts.
-But visitor numbers for 2009 were disappointingly down on the previous year.

 Storm in an ashtray

 Another hot potato has been the debate whether or not to ban smoking in the tents.
-A Bavaria passed a law in 2008 that banned smoking in all closed spaces open to the public – this should have included the Oktoberfest tents.
+Bavaria passed a law in 2008 that banned smoking in all closed spaces open to the public – this should have included the Oktoberfest tents.

 Trouble in beer paradise